helgoboss/helgobox/doc/user-guide.md

 coming in (potentially transformed).
 If incoming source control values are relative, they will be ignored.

-- **Ignore out-of-range source values:** If unchecked and an incoming source control value is not within _Source Min/Max_, the target value will be set to either min or max.
-If checked, the target value will not be touched.
 - **Length Min/Max:** This decides how long a button needs to be pressed to have an effect.
   Obviously, this setting makes sense for switch-like control elements only (keys, pads, buttons, ...), not for knobs or faders.